June 12, 2016

 This "zero-tolerance for waiting" policy is a result of a habit from which we all suffer.

 How many times a day do you pick up your phone and check for updates or emails?

 How many apps do you fire up to see what is happening on your favorite news feed(s)?

-When text-messaging someone do you wait in anticipation to see a status of the user on the other end typing a reply?
+When text-messaging someone does you wait in anticipation to see the status of the user on the other end typing a reply?

 My guess is this all hits home for most of us.

 We live in a world where the state of things are increasingly important.
 Our daily activities revolve around getting a reply from a text or even a form being submitted to our financial institution's website.
 We aren’t satisfied until we get answers.
 You could say as a human race we are downright spoiled.

 State design is highly relevant in today's world.
 You need to find a way to predict certain outcomes your users will most certainly face and design for them accordingly.
 A good user experience offers a way out of any state.